 On the right side the indicated notes are ascending from D to C, chromatically.
 There are no notes written on the left-hand side.
 If the left-hand side follows the same pattern then the left-hand side ascends from E flat to C#.

-This seems somewhat improbable but if it were so, the instrument's range would be from an E flat to C, an octave and a sixth higher.
+This may seem somewhat improbable but if it were so, the instrument's range would be from an E flat to C, an octave and a sixth higher.
 Any tune in any key that fitted in that (quite small) range would be playable.
 Chromatic stringing suggests an instrument capable of playing more sophisticated music or, at least, capable of playing tunes in several keys.
-The small range of notes overall - an octave and a sixth - is quite limiting and two-part playing with a melody plus some accompaniment would be very restricted.
+But this small range of notes overall - an octave and a sixth - is quite limiting and the possibility of two-part playing, with a melody plus some accompaniment, would be very restricted.

-Perhaps the notes on the left-hand side are tuned in some other way; perhaps diatonic on the left side with the chromatic notes on the right.
-For example, the 11 left-hand side notes could be from a low G diatonically up an octave and a fourth up to C. That would give an overall diatonic range, in the key of C, of two octaves and a fourth.
-Certainly many more tunes would be available in the key of C and with some chromatic choices now available on the right side.
+Perhaps the notes on the left-hand side are tuned in some other way, perhaps diatonically on the left side with the chromatic notes on the right.
+For example, the eleven left-hand side notes could be from a low G diatonically up an octave and a fourth up to C. That would give an overall diatonic range, in the key of C, of two octaves and a fourth (and with some chromatic notes on the right side).

-Another possibility is to have the left side notes ascending from a low G to C but with an F# rather than F natural, so that the instrument is basically in G major but with chromatic notes in the upper range.
+Another possibility is that the left-side notes again ascend diatonically from a low G to C but with an F# rather than F natural, so that the instrument is basically in G major but with chromatic notes in the upper range.

 Assuming for a moment that the instrument is diatonic on the left side, in the key of C, just how useful would these chromatic notes on the right side actually be?
 I suggested that a single F# could be useful on the 19-string model (discussed above) for simple tunes like 'Blue Bells of Scotland' with a simple accompaniment.
-But, for music like this (e.g. 'Blue Bells) of Scotland' having all the other chromatic notes might seem superfluous.
+But, for tunes like 'Blue Bells of Scotland' having all the other chromatic notes might seem superfluous.

-On the other hand, a song such as 'Don't Dilly Dally on the Way', from 1919, has four accidentals.
-In the key of F the range is from C below F to D above and the melody includes G#, F#, B natural and D#.
-Popular songs from the early 20th century sometimes use accidentals and obviously cannot be played, exactly as written, on diatonic instruments.
+On the other hand, popular songs from the early 20th century, and earlier, sometimes use accidentals and obviously cannot be played, exactly as written, on diatonic instruments.
+A typical music hall song such as 'Don't Dilly Dally on the Way', from 1919, has four accidentals.
+In the key of F the range is from C below F to D above it and the melody includes G#, F#, B natural and D#.

 Before looking at another pressing issue it's worth considering if this instrument was built as some sort of experiment.
-Trying to figure out how it might have been played without knowing the context of the experiment is futile.
+But without knowing the context of the experiment, meaningful discussion is problematic.
 Similarly, it might have been built for some educational purpose: but what educational purpose?

-There is another very pressing, practical issue.
-Perhaps the instrument was entirely chromatic and perhaps not, but if the pencilled notes are taken at face value the right side of the instrument is definitely chromatic.
+There is another pressing, practical issue.
+Whether the instrument was entirely chromatic or not, if the pencilled notes are taken at face value, the right side of the instrument is definitely chromatic.
 Here is the hitch pin area again:

 The playing area, as viewed from the front end.